-7. Stay Indoors as much as Possible
+7. Stay Indoors as Much as Possible

-8. Get Cured for Cold
+8. Get Checked for a Cold

-9. Use Moisturizer for Skin
+9. Use Moisturiser for Your Skin

 10. Watch Your Diet

-Winter, as you know, can be a little daunting on you, but with proper care, you will certainly feel safer during pregnancy.
+Winter, as you know, can be a little daunting on you, but with proper care, you will undoubtedly feel safer during pregnancy.
 If the temperatures plummet down, some good walking shoes can also come handy if you tread all the way to work.
 Order grocery from the warmth and comfort of home from stores where items are home delivered.
-Surviving a winter pregnancy is easier than you think if you take care and keep these precautions in mind.
+Surviving a winter pregnancy is easier than you think if you take care of yourself and keep these precautions in mind.
 Preparing for the changing weather will help in overcoming the dangers that lie between the blasting heat and icy streets.

 Also Read: What to Wear When Pregnant?